So how can your small business take advantage of the rush and stand out in a sea of big box retailers? Here’s what you need to know.

 As a small business owner, there’s no better feeling than watching your sales surge.
 For many retailers, Black Friday is the start of a busy end-of-year sales season.
 But more sales mean more business transactions to categorize—and more room for error.

-Bench’s team of in-house bookkeepers are experts in ecommerce bookkeeping.
+Bench’s team of bookkeepers are experts in ecommerce bookkeeping.
 Our easy-to-use platform imports your transactions from Amazon, eBay, Shopify, Facebook, and more.
 Then, our bookkeepers categorize every transaction including your merchant processing fees, chargebacks, returns, and sales tax.

 Our team keeps your business financials organized so you are all set for a stress-free tax season.
 And if you need help with filing your taxes, we can handle that too.